horia141/jupiter/docs/concepts/workspaces.md

 about projects.
 But in context where a project is needed - say when adding a new inbox task, or generating an inbox task from a metric - and none is specified, this one will be used instead.

-The token is the secret used to access Notion.
-From time to time it expires, so it needs tob be updated here as well The token can be obtained as described in the [tutorial section](https://github.com/horia141/jupiter/blob/master/docs /tutorial.md).

-The space id is specified when calling `workspace-init`.
+The space id is specified when calling `init`.
 It identifies the Notion "space" where Jupiter will work.
 It can't be changed after creation though.

 ## Workspace Interactions Summary

 You can:

-* Create a workspace via `workspace-init`
+* Create a workspace via `init`
-* Set the name of the workspace via `workspace-set-name` or editing the name in Notion directly
+* Set the name, timezone or default project of the workspace via `workspace-update` or editing the name in Notion directly.
-* Set the token of the workspace via `workspace-set-token`.
-* Synchronise changes between the local store and Notion via `workspace-sync`.
 * See a summary of the workspace via `workspace-show`.